vizcay/restful_objects_vagrant/README.md

   - RubyGems & Bundler
   - Restulf Objects for Ruby (latest version)

-4. To start a server create some restful_object_script in your project root, and to start the framework execute:
+4. To start a server create a ruby file in your project root, and to start the framework execute:

   ```shell
   vagrant ssh -c "cd /vagrant && restful_server restful_object_script.rb"